Virginia Tech® home

 Certificate of Insurance

 Certificates of Inspection are received from the State Inspector by Risk Management and are then forwarded to the designated service and maintenance department for posting, such as Mechanical Services, Electrical Services, or Student Programs Maintenance.
-If you would prefer to have the certificates sent to someone other than the designated service and maintenance group, you should notify Risk Management at 540-231-7439.
+You may request a pressure vessel inspection or Certificate of Insurance by submitting the required information to Risk Management.
 Certificates of Inspection should be posted at the equipment it applies to - preferably in a protective cover or sleeve on the wall next to the equipment.

 1. All boiler and pressure vessels (not exempt by the code) must have a Certificate of Inspection posted at/on the equipment.